-Gingin Observatory was opened as a public observatory in October 2001 and has always been operated as a private business, co-located with the Gravity Discovery Centre, an hour drive north of Perth.
-The founding Astronomer was Mr David Nicolson.
+OUR HISTORY The Gingin Observatory was opened as a public observatory in October 2001 and has always been operated as a private business, co-located with the Gravity Discovery Centre, an hour's drive north of Perth.

-At Gingin Observatory visitors experience the wonders of space by viewing through telescopes, engaging with astronomers and by interacting during a big screen presentation that highlights our Universe.
+- Here in the theatre you experience about the wonders of space when you arrive you get to engage with our astronomers by interacting during a big screen presentation that hightlights our Universe.

 One hour away from bright city lights means dark night skies for wondrous views of stars, planets, galaxies and more.
 It’s fun for the whole family.

-Both Quasar and Hans Solo look forward to welcoming you to the Universe soon!
+Both Quasar and Hans Solo look forward to welcoming you to their Universe soon!